 - Required to provide a valid Vulnerable Sector Screening (VSS) Police check.
 The VSS must have been completed within the past 6 months.

-Must be fully vaccinated or exempt from vaccination on human rights grounds.
-COSTI reserves the right to require information establishing the validity of the exemption
+- Must be fully vaccinated or be exempt from vaccination on human rights grounds.
+COSTI reserves the right to require information establishing the validity of the exemption.

 Duration of Position: